ashlinjoseph/mqappliance/java/src/com/aj/ssl/Readme.txt

-The application connects to the given queue manager via the given SSL enabled MQ Channel and sends a single message.
+The application connects to the given queue in the given queue manager via the SSL enabled MQ Channel provided and sends a single message.

 The following JVM properties needs to be set: